NicoYuCN/matFR/README.md

-*Here shows matFR, a matlab toolbox for feature ranking*
+*Here shows **matFR**, a matlab toolbox for feature ranking*

 **Background**
 <br />
-To collect thousands of features is feasible in medical imaging and biology, and thus, how to figure out these informative and discriminative ones becomes urgently important.
+&emsp; To collect tens of thousands of features is feasible in medical imaging and biology, and how to figure out these informative and discriminative ones becomes urgently important.
 The purpose of this project is to collect feature ranking (FR) methods, to provide a platform easy-to-use for potential researchers, and to call for designers online-sharing their previously or newly developed algorithms.

 **Methods**
 <br />
-The matFR toolbox has already integrated 42 methods.
+&emsp; The matFR toolbox has already integrated 42 methods.
 Among them, 12 methods are from FSLib [1], 9 methods from mutual information (MI) based feature selection repository [2], 7 methods are used in MATLAB (“rankfeatures”, “relieff” and “lasso”), and others are accessible online.
 FR methods can be grouped into supervised and unsupervised methods.
 In this toolbox, there are 29 supervised and 13 unsupervised methods.
 FR methods can also be categorized from theoretical perspective.
 The matFR contains 12 MI based methods, 8 statistical analysis based methods, 8 structure learning based methods and others.

 **An example**
 <br />
-Given an input matrix $X$ ($m$ instances and n features per instance) and its corresponding labels $Y$ ($Y \in \{0, 1\}$), the procedure of using one ($f$) of the FR methods ($F$) in the toolbox can be described as $r = F(X, f, Y )$, where $r$ stands for the output rank indexes of features in a descending order with regard to the relative importance of features.
+&emsp; Given an input matrix $X$ ($m$ instances and $n$ features per instance) and its corresponding labels $Y$ ($Y \in \{0, 1\}$), the procedure of using one ($f$) of the FR methods ($F$) in the toolbox can be described as $r = F(X, f, Y )$, where $r$ stands for the output rank indexes of features in a descending order with regard to the relative importance of features.
 If an unsupervised method is selected, the class labels $Y$ can be omitted.
 <br />
-As shown in Figure under the folder "how2use", a user can activate any FR methods through an interface function ‘matFR_interface.m’ which determines the belonging of a method f.
+&emsp; As shown in Figure under the folder "how2use", a user can activate any FR methods through an interface function ‘matFR_interface.m’ which determines the belonging of a method f.
 If $f$ is a MI based FR method, the function ‘matFR_mi.m’ is triggered, else the other function ‘matFR_fn.m’ is activated.
 <br />
-In details, an example is demonstrated.
+&emsp; An example is shown.
 Given the BCDR-F03 data set (bcdr_data_whole.mat), it contains 406 lesions and 736 mammographic images [3].
 To each annotated image, 17 features are selected to quantify the lesions from mass intensity, contour shape and lesion texture.
 Among the mass lesions, 230 are histologically verified benign ($y = 0$) and 176 are malignant ($y = 1$).
 Thus, to the input matrix $X$, $m = 736$ and $n = 17$.
 After the data is prepared, one line code to activate the Laplacian Score algorithm [4], an unsupervised method, is shown as below,

 #####  r = matFR_interface ( X, ‘h2_fir_laplacian_score ’ );

 and one line code to activate a joint MI based FR algorithm [5], a supervised method, is shown as below,

 ####  r = matFR_interface ( X, ‘b9_mi_joint ’ , Y).